Suggested Searches

 5.2.11 Deep Space Navigation

 In deep space, navigation is performed using radio transponders in conjunction with the Deep Space Network (DSN).
-As of 2020, the only deep space transponder with flight heritage suitable for small spacecraft was the JPL-designed and General Dynamics-manufactured Small Deep Space Transponder (SDST).
-JPL has also designed IRIS V2, which is a deep space transponder that is more suitable for the CubeSat form factor.
-Table 5-11 details these two radios, and the SDST is illustrated in Figure 5.7.
-IRIS V2, derived from the Low Mass Radio Science Transponder (LMRST), has flown on the MarCO CubeSats in 2018, LICIACube that performed an asteroid flyby in September 2022, 12U lunar CAPSTONE spacecraft that entered a lunar orbit November 13, 2022, and was on six Artemis 1 secondary CubeSat payloads (Lunar Flashlight, LunaH-Map, ArgoMoon, CubeSat for Solar Particles, Biosentinel, and NEA Scout).
-It is also scheduled to fly on INSPIRE (30).
+As of 2020, the only deep space transponder with flight heritage suitable for small spacecraft was the JPL-designed, and General Dynamics-manufactured Small Deep Space Transponder (SDST).
+JPL has also designed IRIS V2, which is a deep space transponder that is better suited to the CubeSat form factor.
+Table 5-11 details these two radios, and the SDST is shown in Figure 5.7.
+IRIS V2, derived from the Low Mass Radio Science Transponder (LMRST), has flown on the MarCO CubeSats in 2018, LICIACube, which performed an asteroid flyby in September 2022, the 12U lunar CAPSTONE spacecraft that entered a lunar orbit November 13, 2022, and on six Artemis 1 secondary CubeSat payloads (Lunar Flashlight, LunaH-Map, ArgoMoon, CubeSat for Solar Particles, Biosentinel, and NEA Scout).
+It is also scheduled to fly on INSPIRE (24).

 photo of hardware